Frequently Asked Questions

 Yes.
 In fact, we highly recommend you bring a small bag with a name-tag to carry any change of shoes, extra water, or clothing to be used throughout the tests.
 You will not be allowed to leave the test area to change your shoes or clothes, so be prepared to have what you need in your bag.

-Q: Are there training programs to prepare for the AFM FITTEST?
+Q: Are there training programs to prepare for Austin's Fittest?

 Q: Is there a charge for spectators?